mythmakerseven/groupread/README.md

 - migrate to the Google Books API for metadata ⭐⭐⭐

-- proper frontend testing with Cypress (current status: cypress is fully set up for component testing, but only runs a few basic tests to verify that it works - end-to-end testing is not yet configured) ⭐⭐⭐
+- proper frontend testing with Cypress (current status: cypress is fully set up for component testing and end-to-end testing, and is just waiting for tests to be written) ⭐⭐⭐

 - ~~enhanced security (token expiration and validation, etc)~~ ⭐⭐⭐